saradindusengupta/streamlit-healthcheck/README.md

 - Add unit tests for new checks and integrations; CI runs linting and tests.
 - Use GitHub issues for bugs, feature requests, and discussions.

-To publish to PyPi run the GitHub Action [release.yml](https://github.com/saradindusengupta/streamlit-healthcheck/actions/workflows/release.yml)
+To publish to PyPI run the GitHub Action [release.yml](https://github.com/saradindusengupta/streamlit-healthcheck/actions/workflows/release.yml)

 ## License